 causes, on more than a temporary basis, significant loss of species richness, habitat or community types.
 Impacts should be evaluated individually, in combination and cumulatively.

 The FAO Deep-sea Fisheries Guidelines provide details of protocols to assess VMEs and SAIs, and this has developed the need for fisheries scientists and benthic ecologists to work closely together.
-With VMEs there has been a need to map fisheries into existing and new fishing areas in an attempt to halt uncontrolled expansion and freeze effort to current levels, to introduce exploratory fishing protocols in new fisheries areas to assess possible impacts prior to the commencement of any commercial operation, to quantitatively monitor bycatch of corals and sponges and to relate this to the activation of encounter protocols that trigger move-on rules or area closures, and to assess fisheries at a much finer spatial scale than previously undertaken.
+With VMEs, there has been a need to map fisheries into existing and new fishing areas in an attempt: to halt uncontrolled expansion and freeze effort at current levels; to introduce exploratory fishing protocols in new fisheries areas to assess possible impacts prior to the commencement of any commercial operation; to quantitatively monitor bycatch of corals and sponges and to relate this to the activation of encounter protocols that trigger move-on rules or area closures; and to assess fisheries at a much finer spatial scale than previously undertaken.

-The implementation of the FAO Deep-sea Fisheries Guidelines was the subject of an FAO workshop in Busan, Republic of Korea, in 2010.
-Though the workshop occurred only two years after the deadlines imposed by UNGA Resolution 61/105, it was already observed that there was a need to develop further guidance on impacts and risk assessment, encounter protocols and related mitigation measures, and the move-on rule; and the use of the VME criteria, including triggers for what degree of presence constitutes a “significant concentration”.
-It has also become clear that our knowledge of deep-sea fisheries needs to be improved in order to better understand the overlap and relationships between the various deep-sea fisheries using longlines, gillnets pots and bottom trawls, and the VMEs.
+The implementation of the FAO Deep-sea Fisheries Guidelines was the subject of an FAO workshop in Busan, the Republic of Korea, in 2010.
+Although the workshop occurred only two years after the deadlines imposed by UNGA Resolution 61/105, it was already observed that there was a need to develop further guidance on: impacts and risk assessment, encounter protocols and related mitigation measures, and the move-on rule; and the use of the VME criteria, including triggers for what degree of presence constitutes a “significant concentration”.
+It has also become clear that the state of knowledge of deep-sea fisheries needs to be improved in order to understand more fully the overlap and relationships between the various deep-sea fisheries using longlines, gillnets pots and bottom trawls, and the VMEs.